jwt625/WPL/README.md

 Simply clone the repo and edit the content where you recognize the markdown syntax.

 For TODOs, I use a `todos` object to enable selections.
-Currently you have to call addTodo method to in the last `<script>` environment.
+Currently you have to call addTodo method to in the last `<script>` environment to add new todo.
+See comments in template.html for detail.

 ## TODO
 - [ ] enable multiple tags for one todo.